-The concurrent challenges patients face, are well documented, certainly we see them at our center.
+The concurrent challenges patients face are well documented, certainly we see them at our center.
 Here an August 2020 paper in the journal Annals of Psychiatry and Clinical Neuroscience (1) not only makes a connection between the symptoms but also says there is not enough research linking headaches to hEDS and we need more.
 Here is what the researchers offered:

 - “Although there are various neurological manifestations that could present as headaches in hEDS, this report will discuss the prevalence and presentation of migraine, idiopathic intracranial hypertension, dysautonomia, craniocervical instability, temporomandibular joint dysfunction, and Chiari malformation in patients with hEDS.

-- Although the exact etiology and pathophysiology of various types of headache seen in hEDS is not known.
-One of the limitations of the study is lack of enough observational studies to establish a causal association between the various types of headache discussed and hEDS.
+- Although the exact etiology and pathophysiology of various types of headache seen in hEDS are not known.
+One of the limitations of the study is the lack of enough observational studies to establish a causal association between the various types of headache discussed and hEDS.
 In addition to discussing previous research on these topics, this review summarizes areas in need of further investigation.”